Key Takeaways

 - Price negotiating power through quality differentiation and direct buyer relationships

 A farm that produces outstanding specialty coffee, maintains healthy ecosystems, treats workers fairly, and earns enough to reinvest and improve -- that is sustainability, with or without a logo on the bag.
+I would rather be a profitable, uncertified farm producing 86-point coffee than a certified farm losing money on 80-point lots.
+The first farm will still be producing coffee in twenty years.
+The second might not survive five.

 ---